classicvalues/platyPS/specs/platyps_2.0_update.md

 | Notes              | H2    | N         | 1     | Mandatory for schema but not rendered by OPS if empty                                                                                                                                                                                              |
 | Related links      | H3    | Y         | 1     | - Link list should use bullets<br>- PlatyPS needs to support bullets<br>- Should support Text (prose), not just links                                                                                                                              |

+When the markdown is converted to Yaml, every heading in this table should be represented in the YAML schema.
+The contents under each heading should be included with as a member of the heading object in the YAML.
+Review the contents of the publishing templates to see how the YAML data is consumed by OPS.

 #### Structure of the YAML frontmatter

 The YAML frontmatter for cmdlet help should contain the following keys: